 To ensure that your ATS works best, it's ideal to pair it up with modern hiring software, like Fountain, to ensure a full end-to-end recruitment process.

 After your ATS has screened the applicants, you now need to manually go through the resumes.
-The hiring manager, or whoever you’ve designated, will review the resumes and decide whether the candidates should progress to the next hiring step.
+As part of the hiring steps, you’ll want the hiring manager, or whoever you’ve designated, to review the resumes and decide whether the candidates should progress to the next hiring step.

 After the resumes have gone through the ATS and have been reviewed manually, you can then set up a screening call to filter the shortlisted applicants.
 During a screening call, you’ll find out whether the candidate really wants the job and if their experience matches up with what's on their resume.